 W 4th Avenue, NW 57th Avenue / Flamingo Road

-Florida 823 begins at U.S. 27 (Okeechobee Road) in Hialeah, then travels 9.70 miles north to Miami Lakes and Miami Gardens along NW 57th Street to the Broward County line.
-The state road shifts westward through Miramar and overtakes Flamingo Road north through Pembroke Pines, Davie and Cooper City before ending at I-595 and Florida 84 at Plantation.
+SR 823 begins at U.S. 27 (Okeechobee Road) in Hialeah, then travels 9.70 miles north to Miami Lakes and Miami Gardens along NW 57th Street to the Broward County line.
+The state road shifts westward through Miramar and overtakes Flamingo Road north through Pembroke Pines, Davie and Cooper City before ending at I-595 and SR 84 at Plantation.

 SR 838 is Sunrise Boulevard, which formerly began at SR 869 (Sawgrass Expressway) near Sawgrass Mills mall in Sunrise.
 SR 838 travels 8.16 miles east along Sunrise Boulevard from SR 817 through Sunrise Heights in Plantation, Lauderhill and Washington Park to U.S. 1 in Fort Lauderdale.